suganyamuralikarthik/Sales-Data-Analysis-using-Power-BI-/README.md

-# Sales-Data-Analysis-using-Power-BI-
+# Sales Data Analysis using Power-BI
-This data analyzes sales data using powerbi with interactive dashboard,business insights.
+This sales data analysis using powerbi with interactive dashboard,business insights.